POLI-NANO/OSCs/README.md

 ## ROBERT reports

 This repository provides the reports obtained with [ROBERT](https://github.com/jvalegre/robert/releases) (v1.0.6) after modeling the entire database.
+These are located in the "ROBERT reports" folder of this repository.

 ## Citation
 If you find this work useful, please consider citing: